-A 401(k) is a workplace retirement savings plan, sponsored by a private employer and offered to workers as part of a general benefits package, alongside non-monetary compensation like vacation days and healthcare coverage.
+A 401(k) plan is a workplace retirement savings program, sponsored by a private employer and offered to employees as part of their general benefits package, alongside perks like vacation days and healthcare coverage.
 While there is no law requiring workplaces to offer a retirement savings plan to employees, there are laws governing how 401(k)s are administered.
 The primary law is the Employee Retirement Income Security Act (ERISA) of 1974.

 Another benefit some companies offer to employees is an employer match.
 This means that the company will match a percentage of the money that employees contribute to their 401(k) account.
 This could be a straight match, which is when a company offers a full match for up to a certain percentage of an employee’s annual income.
-More commonly it’s a partial match, where a company offers to match half of an employee’s contributions at up to 10% of their paycheck, for instance.
+More commonly it’s a partial match, where a company offers to match a percentage of an employee’s contributions, up to a cap.

 Taxes and 401(k) Plans